Green And Profitable Monthly Column: Run It in Your Publication

 About the Column

-• Show your readers how to go green in affordable yet effective ways
+• Shows your readers how to go green in affordable yet effective ways

-• Profile businesses that have successfully lowered their costs by taking green measures
+• Profiles businesses that have successfully lowered their costs by taking green measures

-• Examine the politics of green business and green activism
+• Examines the politics of green business and green activism

-• Discuss ways to harness the marketing advantages of going green—to turn a company’s green commitment into lower costs—and higher profits.
+• Discussed ways to harness the marketing advantages of going green—to turn a company’s green commitment into lower costs—and higher profits.

-• The column is syndicated internationally by the author, enabling you to cut out the middleman and get this high-quality cutting-edge content for an extremely affordable price.
-For the first 100 media to subscribe, the price will be just $10 US per insertion per publication, guaranteed through the end of 2012 (even cheaper with a two-year subscription).
+The column is syndicated internationally by the author, enabling you to cut out the middleman and get this high-quality cutting-edge content for an extremely affordable price.

 Why Your Readers Will Benefit